2020 in Absolute Championship Akhmat

-The year 2020 is the 8th year in the history of the Absolute Championship Akhmat, a mixed martial arts promotion based in Russia.
+The year 2020 was the 8th year in the history of the Absolute Championship Akhmat, a mixed martial arts promotion based in Russia.

 List of events

 ACA 104: Goncharov vs. Vakhaev

 Absolute Championship Akhmat 104: Goncharov vs. Vakhaev was a mixed martial arts event held by Absolute Championship Akhmat on February 21, 2020, at the Basket-Hall in Krasnodar, Russia.

 Background

 An ACA Heavyweight Championship bout between current champion Evgeniy Goncharov and former champion Mukhumat Vakhaev served as the ACA 104 main event.
 The pairing were supposed to have met previously in March 2018 at ACA 94, but Vakhaev was unable to compete due to health problems.